Pedro-Fracarolli/NumberGuessingGame/README.md

 ## Acknowledgments

-This game was inspired by classic number guessing games and is intended to be a simple and fun way to practice Java programming.
+This game was inspired by classic number guessing games and is intended to be a simple and fun way to practice Java programming as part of the Java learning roadmap: https://roadmap.sh/projects/number-guessing-game.